 "Sisyphus cooling of electrically trapped polyatomic molecules" by Martin Zeppenfeld et al. has been published in Nature, highlighted by an article in "News & Views" by John F. Barry and David DeMille.
 More information for the general audience can be found in our press release.

-September 2012: For the anual group retreat the whole group went to the Outdoorhotel Jäger-von-Fall at the Sylvensteinsee close to Lenggries.
+September 2012: For the annual group retreat the whole group went to the Outdoorhotel Jäger-von-Fall at the Sylvensteinsee close to Lenggries.

 September 2012: At the NI-Summer-School 2012 in Munich, which was organized within the framework of the CCQED Initial Training Network, one of the best poster prices was awarded to Christian Nölleke for his contribution on "An Elementary Quantum Network of Single Atoms in Optical Cavities".
 On the same occasion, Christian Nölleke, Christian Sames, and Christoph Hamsen passed the exam for Certified LabVIEW Associate Developpers (CLADs).